 Well, Windows 10 has been out there in the market for quite some time now.
 Its performance has been wonderful still not all Windows-lovers are keen on upgrading to it as they seem to be content with their current Windows-platform.

 Still, ever since its release, there have been incessant complaints of users that Microsoft upgraded their computers to Windows 10 and it continues to do so.
 The complaints are mainly coming from Windows 7 and 8.1 customers who are not really pleased with the forced upgrade, that too without prior notification.

-Now it has been weeks since the reports arriving of Windows 10 upgrades coming all out of sudden.
-Even on Reddit and Twitter these reports have been doing the rounds since quite some time.
-The complaints are coming from users that they never approved or initiated the upgrade and despite that they were forced away from their Windows 7 (or perhaps Windows 8) installs.
+Now it has been weeks since the reports arriving on Windows 10 upgrades coming all out of sudden.
+Even on Reddit and Twitter, these reports have been doing the rounds for quite some time.
+The complaints are coming from users that they never approved or initiated the upgrade and despite that, they were forced away from their Windows 7 (or perhaps Windows 8) installs.

 Well, the Recommended update appears something like this.
-To start with users receives a notification that say their PCs are scheduled to receive Windows 10 in the coming three or four days.
-Next, users can click a small link so that the update could be cancelled or postponed.
-However if the windows is simply closed then the notification is going to appear again one hour before the scheduled update time.
+To start with users receive a notification that says their PCs are scheduled to receive Windows 10 in the coming three or four days.
+Next, users can click a small link so that the update could be canceled or postponed.
+However, if the windows are simply closed then the notification is going to appear again one hour before the scheduled update time.
 In case the users fail to cancel or postpone within that timeframe, the update is going to begin automatically.

-Octal Info Solution is an ISO 9001:2008 certified web development company with offices in US, UK & Singapore and development center in India offers web and mobile development services at global level.
+Octal IT Solution is an ISO 9001:2015 certified web development company with offices in the US, UK & Singapore and development center in India that offers web and mobile development services at the global level.